 Singapore Accounting Standards

-This article is the first article in a series of articles prepared by Hawksford Singapore to provide general guidance on accounting standards in Singapore.
+This article is prepared by Hawksford to provide general guidance on accounting standards in Singapore.
 Please note that this is neither a comprehensive compilation of standards nor a professional advice but only a broad overview of the subject matter.

 BackgroundBusiness entities across the world report their financial performance through financial reporting.
 Historically, the format of ﬁnancial reporting has varied from one country to another and each country’s ﬁnancial reporting practices followed a set of principles, rules, or conventions that evolved in the political, legal, economic, and cultural environments of that country.
 Consequently ﬁnancial reports often lacked international comprehensibility and acceptance.